 The recommendations of the WG should not prevent program and portfolio design flexibilities as this is important in the MS segment.

-Sub-objectives, metrics, and indicators can be revisited in the future to adjust as needed, in a TBD stakeholder process.
+Sub-objectives, metrics, and indicators can be revisited in the future to adjust as needed, in a to-be-determined stakeholder process.

+The MSMWG did not address all definitions and methodologies for the metrics so PAs should pursue the most cost-efficient and feasible approaches to collecting data

 Principle #3: Relationship between Programs and sub-Objectives

-Note to WG: A was revised and B was added by the Facilitation Team based on feedback at the 9/9 meeting

 MS programs must have a primary focus of “supporting the long-term success of the energy efficiency market by educating customers, training contractors, building partnerships, or moving beneficial technologies towards greater cost-effectiveness" and serve at least one MS sub-objective.

-PAs may submit additional or refine Market Support sub-Objectives and associated Metric(s) if and when they have a program that they believe fits into the overall Market Support segment, but does not clearly fit into one or more of the sub-Objectives
+PAs may file [in a formal proceeding] additional or refined Market Support sub-Objectives and associated Metric(s) if and when they have a program that they believe fits into the overall Market Support segment but does not clearly fit into one or more of the sub-Objectives, after vetting through CAEECC.

 Principle #4: Program Portfolios